The Potential Role of a Hydrogen Network in Europe: Methane

 The existing European gas transmission network is represented based on the SciGRID Gas IGGIELGN dataset,\citeS{plutaSciGRIDGas2022a} as shown in \cref{fig:gas-raw}.
 This dataset is based on compiled and merged data from the ENTSOG maps\citeS{entsogTransmissionCapacity2021} and other publicly available data sources.
 It includes data on the capacity, diameter, pressure, length, and directionality of pipelines.
 Missing capacity data is conservatively inferred from the pipe diameter following conversion factors derived from an EHB report \citeS{gasforclimateEuropeanHydrogen2021}.
 The gas network is clustered to the model's 181 regions (see \cref{fig:clustered-networks}).
 Gas pipelines can be endogenously expanded or repurposed for hydrogen transport (see \cref{sec:si:h2:transport}).
 Gas flows are represented by a lossless transport model.

-The results presented in the main body of the article regard the gas transmission network only to determine the retofitting potentials for hydrogen pipelines.
+The results shown regard the gas transmission network only to determine the retofitting potentials for hydrogen pipelines.
 These assume methane to be transported without cost or capacity constraints, since future demand is predicted to be low compared to available transport capacities even if a certain share is repurposed for hydrogen transport such that no bottlenecks are expected.
-Selected runs with gas network infrastructure included are presented in \cref{sec:si:detailed}.
+This assumption has been verified in selected runs with spatially-resolved gas network infrastructure.